unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Rejuvenation_**.
 A destroyed mummy lord gains a new body in 24 hours if its heart is intact, regaining all its hit points and becoming active again.
 The new body appears within 5 feet of the mummy lord’s heart.

 **_Tekcasting_**.
 The mummy lord is a 10th-level tekcaster.
 Its Tekcasting ability is Wisdom (tek skill save DC 17, +9 to hit with tek skill attacks).
-The mummy lord has the following cleric tek skills prepared:
+The mummy lord has the following priest tek skills prepared:

 Cantrips (at will): _sacred flame_, _thaumaturgy_
 1st level (4 slots): _command_, _guiding bolt_, _shield of faith_